-In this action-based Master of Education (MEd) program, you will get an interdisciplinary foundation in arts-based community work, grant writing, arts administration, networking, fundraising, and other components that will enable you to effect change through art.
+In this action-based Master of Education program, you will get an interdisciplinary foundation in arts-based community work, grant writing, arts administration, networking, fundraising, and other components that will enable you to effect change through art.
 Graduates make an impact in non-profits, after school programs, hospitals, museums, and more.
-Specialization courses and electives help you tailor your program to your particular passion.
+Specialization and elective courses help you tailor your program to your particular passion.
 Work with practicing writers, performers, artists, and educators to complete one of the offered specializations: Community Media, Integrated Arts, Multicultural Education, Theater Studies, or Visual Art.

 Program Director and Professor Priscilla Sanville Describes the Story that Each Student Creates While Enrolled in the Community Arts Master's Degree Program